ThomasKrauss/Reconnect/README.md

 You can find the detailed mission statement <a href="http://www.vagrant-coder.com/reconnect/english/The-mission.html">here</a>.

 It is of course heavily geared towards my own idiosyncrasies.
 But it gives a sense of where this project is heading.
-Although I have not much done to make the various things I talk about a reality.
+Although I have not done much to make the various things I talk about a reality.

 In particular, I just release the various code systems in a one whole package despite each one of them being an ASDF system.
 I did try a year ago to make a repository for each one of them but that was a lot of work.
 And the result felt disconnected and a burden of maintenance.

+I know it is not the proper to share code systems but I prefer to deal with these issues while grounded in concretely sharing things rather than design in an ivory tower.
+I'm sorry for how inconvenient and demanding it is to install this project.
+I tried to lower it to the best of my ability.

 What's going on now
 -------------------